 Pro Tip: If you want to know which cleanser I recommend, check out my article on the best eyelash extension cleansers here.

-I’d also suggest brushing your lashes daily with a clean mascara wand or a lash cleansing brush after your cleansing regimen.
+I’d also suggest brushing your lashes daily with a clean mascara wand or a spoolie brush after your cleansing regimen.
 During sleep, your lashes can tangle, so giving them this extra bit of TLC can seriously make them last longer.

 These are the types of brushes I normally use.